nsdf-fabric/nsdf-slac/README.md

 The [NSDF Dark Matter Library](./nsdf_dark_matter) offers a pool of operations to manipulate dark matter data from getting event metadata to detector channel data acquisition.
 Learn about the library usage in [library guide](./docs/library.md).

+## 🤝 Contributing

+Contributions are always welcome, no matter how large or small.
+Read our [contributing guide](https://nsdf-fabric.github.io/nsdf-slac/contributing/) to learn on how you can start to contribute to the NSDF Dark Matter Initiative.

 ## Related Publications

 - Michela Taufer, Heberth Martinez, Aashish Panta, Paula Olaya, Jack Marquez, Amy Gooch, Giorgio Scorzelli and Valerio Pascucci.
 ‘Leveraging National Science Data Fabric Services to Train Data Scientists’.
 In: Proceedings of the 2024 Workshop on Education for High-Performance Computing (EduHPC)-Workshops of The International Conference on High Performance Computing, Network, Storage, and Analysis (SC24).
 Atlanta, GA, USA: IEEE Computer Society, 2024, https://doi.ieeecomputersociety.org/10.1109/SCW63240.2024.00053.